ndhoang123/Practical-Algo/Theory/DP/README.md

     + What is the longest possible...
     + Is it possible to reach a certain point...

-    `Note: Not all DP problems follow this format, and not all problems that follow these formats should be solved using DP.
-However, these formats are very common for DP problems and are generally a hint that you should consider using dynamic programming.`
+    > **Note**: Not all DP problems follow this format, and not all problems that follow these formats should be solved using DP.
+However, these formats are very common for DP problems and are generally a hint that you should consider using dynamic programming.

     Sometimes, a problem in this format (asking for the max/min/longest etc.) is meant to be solved with a greedy algorithm.
 The next characteristic will help us determine whether a problem should be solved using a greedy algorithm or dynamic programming.

 - **The second characteristic** that is common in DP problems is that future "decisions" depend on earlier decisions.
 Deciding to do something at one step may affect the ability to do something in a later step.

-    `When you're solving a problem on your own and trying to decide if the second characteristic is applicable, assume it isn't, then try to think of a counterexample that proves a greedy algorithm won't work.
-If you can think of an example where earlier decisions affect future decisions, then DP is applicable.`
+    > When you're solving a problem on your own and trying to decide if the second characteristic is applicable, assume it isn't, then try to think of a counterexample that proves a greedy algorithm won't work.
+If you can think of an example where earlier decisions affect future decisions, then DP is applicable.

     To summarize: if a problem is **asking for the maximum/minimum/longest/shortest of something**, **the number of ways to do something**, or if it is **possible to reach a certain point**, it is probably `greedy or DP`.
 Although, in general, if the problem has **constraints that cause decisions to affect other decisions**, such as using one element prevents the usage of other elements, then we should **consider using dynamic programming to solve the problem**.